Rei-SwitchBot/faq/en-us/Indoor Cam.md

 Open SwitchBot app, choose Indoor Cam.

-Tap Cloud Service and then tap Amazon Alexa.
+Tap Third-party Service and then tap Amazon Alexa.

 Follow the instructions to login to your Amazon Alexa account.